CLayer-dev/docs/README.md

 ---

-**Circle Layer** - Building the future of scalable, secure blockchain infrastructure.
+**Core Layer** - Building the future of scalable, secure blockchain infrastructure.